cpfiffer/microstructure.exchange/index.md

 Speakers will be invited to present their work over Zoom.
 Seminars will last 45 minutes with questions asked at designated break points during the talk and a 15 minute Q&A session at the end of the session that will be organized by a moderator.

-The [Microstructure Online Seminars Asia Pacific](https://sites.google.com/site/esojli/online-sem-ap) series hosts previous Microstructure Exchange speakers at times that better match the Australia, Hong Kong, and Singapore time zone.

-**Notice**: The [Summer School on Market Microstructure](https://microstructure-course.com/), presented by Thierry Foucault and Albert Menkveld, will be hosted on June 7-11, 2021 at Stockholm Business School.
-It is a one-week intensive course, suitable for PhD students and advanced practitioners.

 <!-- <hr>

 <div class="cfp">